mitsuhiko/flask-oauth/docs/index.rst

     )

 Twitter supports two authorization urls: ``/authenticate`` and ``/authorize``.
-The difference is the user interface shown to the user on twitter.  ``/authenticate`` should be used if the intent of OAuth is to use the twitter identity of the user to sign in to your own website, the ``/authorize`` endpoint should be used to just access the twitter API and not using the user profile on your own website.
+The only difference is what interface is presented to the user.
+``/authenticate`` should be used if the intent of OAuth is to use the Twitter identity of the user to sign in to your own website.
+``/authorize`` should be used if intent of OAuth is to access the Twitter API (and not use the user profile on your own website).

 Now that the application is created one can start using the OAuth system.
 One thing is missing: the tokengetter.
-OAuth uses a token and a secret to basically figure out who is connecting to the remote application.
+OAuth uses a token and a secret to figure out who is connecting to the remote application.
 After authentication/authorization this information is passed to a function on your side and it's your responsibility to remember it.

 The following rules apply:

--   it's your responsibility to store that information somewhere
+-   It's your responsibility to store that information somewhere
--   that information lives for as long as the user did not revoke the access for your application on the remote application.
+-   That information lives for as long as the user did not revoke the access for your application on the remote application.
 If it was revoked and the user re-enabled the application you will get different keys, so if you store them in the database don't forget to check if they changed in the authorization callback.
--   During the authorization handshake a temporary token and secret are issued, your tokengetter is not used during that period.
+-   During the authorization handshake a temporary token and secret are issued.
+Your tokengetter is not used during that period.

 For a simple test application, storing that information in the session is probably good enough::